 My scholarship ended and I came back home determined to figure out a way to stay connected to Nicaragua, and give back to a country that gave so much to me.
 What was I missing from Nicaragua?
 Then it hit me, sort of.
 I left Nicaragua in the best shape of my life.
 Aside from spending every weekend outside the city in the country, the amazing abundance of local fresh fruits and vegetables always made me feel great.
 My roommates and I were constantly going to the local fruit stand to load up for weekend trips and morning smoothies.
 We would frequently joke, “Imagine how much this would cost in New York City?”
 These fruit stands were stocked with all your basics from mangos, watermelons, bananas, to fruits I had never seen in my life like starfruit, cherimoya, lychee etc. I started researching all of them and then found one that stuck out among all the rest, literally.

 Pitaya, a bright pinkish-purply fruit, born on a cactus under the stars of night, about the size of a softball is impossible to ignore from its looks alone.
 Cut it open and you will find a deep purple flesh with little edible seeds similar to what you would find in kiwi.
 Bite into it and experience a refreshing, but not too sweet taste that you have never had before.
 Ask anyone who has grown up around this fruit (Central America, Colombia, Mexico), and they will tell you their mothers gave it to, ahem, clean out their system.
-It is one of the best all natural digestive aids that mother nature can produce.
-The deep red coloring of the fruit means that it is loaded with antioxidants, and its seeds hold a lot of Omega-3s.

 Ok, so now that I think I figured out what I wanted to bring to the US, I needed to figure out how, and why.
 Nobody else was doing this.
 I was also very excited about the possibility of opening the US market to these farmers.
 My experience working with entrepreneurs in Central America taught me that the only way to really have a large impact was to export their products to more developed economies.
 My belief is that many businesses in the area had limited growth because of lack of exposure to various markets.
 Their markets limited their growth.
 If I could successfully introduce Pitaya into the US market, I would have a greater impact on the livelihoods of the producers and farmers.